randomhost/image/README.md

 #### Instantiation

-There are two methods for creating an `Image` object instance: one for  and another one for creating a new image in memory.
+There are two methods for creating an `Image` object instance:

 1. `Image::getInstanceByPath($path, $cacheDir = '')`
    Creates an instance from an existing local or remote image file.